ErinaTheDummy/SwordToShield/Character_Creation/Classes/Priest.md

 extends empathy to even the most vile of creatures, hoping that one day even they can see the beauty of creation.
 An'Ire leads the order of creation.

-### Order Feature: Minor Fabrication (3rd Level)
-You learn the mending cantrip and may cast it without expending any grace.

 ### Order Spells
 You learn the following spells thanks to your order, these spells are always prepared and do not count against your maximum spells prepared.